Evaluator Guide · Phase-Aware Reading Order

 RULE 02

-This portfolio should rise or fall on evidence, rarity, and reconstruction difficulty — not on whether every public layer looks enterprise-perfect.
-The proof structure is unusually visible: SHA-256 hashes, blockchain timestamps, version-controlled documentation, daily Crunchbase rank screenshots.
+This portfolio should rise or fall on evidence, rarity, phase boundary, and reconstruction difficulty — not on whether every public layer looks enterprise-polished.
+The evidence/provenance structure is unusually visible: SHA-256 hashes, timestamp/provenance records, version-controlled documentation, daily Crunchbase rank screenshots.

 RULE 03